SundownChair/data_structures_and_algorithms/src/main/java/com/pedrofonseca/dsalgo/design_patterns/DesignPatterns.md

 implementations that handle the specific object creation.
 The Simple Factory anti-pattern omits the interface and directly creates concrete factories (seldom used).

+## Abstract Factory Method
+#### What is it?
+> The Abstract Factory Method Pattern provides an interface for creating
+> families of related or dependent objects without specifying their
+> concrete classes.

+An Abstract Factory groups related concretions of objects in a way that makes sense (i.e. some objects might not make sense together, so different concrete factories are created to group them in logical ways).

+While a Factory Pattern constructs a single object, an Abstract Factory Pattern constructs